codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 ### Create direct cost

-Finally, use the Create direct cost(GUESS WHAT, THIS ALSO DOESNT EXIST) endpoint to capture the amount of fees or interest incurred by the borrower.
+Finally, check the [Get create direct cost model](/lending-api#/operations/get-create-directCosts-model), then use the [Create direct cost](/lending-api#/operations/create-direct-cost) endpoint to capture the amount of fees or interest incurred by the borrower.

 ```http
 POST push it baby
 ```

-Make sure to populate the following information:
+Make sure to populate at least the following information:

 ```json
 {